 Weight of Light

 Puschcart Prize Editors’ Book Award Nominee, published by Laurel Poetry Collective – Sold Out.
-But, back in print in 2019 with Green Writers Press!
+Inquire about next printing at Green Writers Press.

 All works presented on this site are ©Su Smallen Love 2004-2019.
 All rights reserved.